4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 # Airflow OpenMLDB Provider
 We provide the [Airflow OpenMLDB Provider](https://github.com/4paradigm/OpenMLDB/tree/main/extensions/airflow-provider-openmldb) to use the OpenMLDB in Airflow DAG more easily.
-This example will use the Airflow to manage the training and deployment tasks in the [TalkingData Demo](talkingdata_demo).
+This manual will use the Airflow to manage the training and deployment tasks in the [TalkingData Demo](talkingdata_demo).

 ## TalkingData DAG